HISTORY OF HERALD OF HIS COMING

 For the next eight years the ministry continued in the Los Angeles area, with Lois J. Stucky serving as editor, and with a loyal staff working shoulder to shoulder.
 In 1988, Elmer Klassen, who had published the German Herald of His Coming for almost 30 years, returned from abroad to live in his home state of Kansas.
 It seemed the Lord’s leading at that time to move Herald of His Coming ministry to Kansas and to ask him to serve as president.
 Under his capable leadership, Herald of His Coming published in Kansas until the summer of 1999 when Mr. Klassen retired.

-At that time God led to move the ministry to Indiana, near Terre Haute, where Dave and Kim Butts, founders and directors of Harvest Prayer Ministries, welcomed Herald of His Coming to partner with them.
-They serve as president and vice-president of Gospel Revivals Inc. Lois J. Stucky continued as editor until 2009 when an editorial team was formed to share the editorial work.
+At that time God led to move the ministry to Indiana, near Terre Haute, where Dave and Kim Butts, founders and directors of Harvest Prayer Ministries, welcomed Herald of His Coming to partner with them and began serving as president and vice-president of the Herald ministry (Gospel Revivals Inc.).
+Lois J. Stucky continued as editor until 2009 when an editorial team was formed to share the editorial work.
 Lois served on that team until the Lord called her home in 2014 at the age of 85.
 The other members of the team – Rich and Gail Carmicheal and Gayla Royer – carry on with the work, with Rich serving as editor.
 In 2023, Kim began serving as president of the ministry following Dave's passing in November 2022.

 Herald of His Coming ministry has been totally supported from the beginning by gifts of readers whose hearts God touches to share with their offerings.
 The participation of interested friends is essential and is greatly welcomed and appreciated.
 In this hour there is eagerness for Christian literature among readers in developing countries especially, and there are great opportunities to increase the present outreach.